cenkerkaraors/CS202-Project/README.md

 ##  How to Run

-1) Create a database named hw2DB.
+1) Create a database named hw2DB
-2) Open queries folder.
+2) Open queries folder
-3) To be completed
+3) Execute hw2Q.sql, funciton.sql, function2.sql, add_constraint.sql
+4) Open project_java folder and copy its contents to your src
+5) Now you can test with your sample data

+## Authors

+Cenker Karaors

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.